-- a) Conduct a community needs assessment every three years; - b) Develop a community benefit plan in consultation with the community; and - c) Annually submit a copy of its plan to the Office of Statewide Health Planning and Development (OSHPD).
+- a) Conduct a community needs assessment every three years; - b) Develop a community benefit plan in consultation with the community; - c) Annually submit a copy of its plan to the Office of Statewide Health Planning and Development (OSHPD). - d) Develop a community benefit plan in consultation with the community; and - e) Annually submit a copy of its plan to the Office of Statewide Health Planning and Development (OSHPD).